rasulkireev/gpw/content/articles/django-poetry.md

 When you need to run any python function (for example, `python manage.py createsuperuser`) you have two options.

-1. You can leverage `poetry run` which will run against current project's dependencies.
+1. You can leverage `poetry run`, which will run against the current project's dependencies.
 The command will be this: `poetry run python manage.py createsuperuser`.
-2. You can activate the virtual environment with `poetry shell`.
+2. You can activate the virtual environment with a `poetry shell` command.
 Now you can run python commands, as is.
 They will be run with dependencies you have installed.

 ## Bonus.
 Export dependencies to a requirements.txt

-If you need to have the `requirements.txt` file with all the dependencies you can run `poetry export -f requirements.txt --output requirements.txt`.
-If you have a configured a CI/CD job that auto deploys your project, you can add this function as a step, which will generate the updated version on each update.
+If you need to have the `requirements.txt` file with all the dependencies, you can run `poetry export -f requirements.txt --output requirements.txt`.
+If you have configured a CI/CD job that auto deploys your project, you can add this function as a step, which will generate the updated version on each update.

 ## Bonus II.
 Video